Police release pics of burglary suspects

 The Effects of Shatzer

-Even if a suspect requests counsel, the police may make the next tries at wondering without an attorney present so long as they wait 14 days among trials.
+Even if a suspect requests counsel, the police may make the next tries at wondering without an attorney present so long as they wait 14 days for trials.
 The Court left open how lengthy those 14-day-spaced attempts may be ongoing.

 Jessica J. Underwood